vsrad/radeon-asm-tools/MANUAL.md

 * **Autosave Source**: specifies whether the source files that are changed should be automatically saved before running remote commands (debug, disassemble, profile, etc.).
   - When set to **None**, no source files are saved automatically.
   - When set to **ActiveDocument**, only the active source file (currently selected in the editor) is automatically saved.
-  - When set to **ActiveDocuments**, all source files the are open in the editor are automatically saved.
+  - When set to **OpenDocuments**, all source files the are open in the editor are automatically saved.
   - When set to **ProjectDocuments**, all source files that belong to the current project are automatically saved.
   - When set to **SolutionDocuments**, all source file that belong to the solution are automatically saved.
 * **Additional Sources**: a semicolon-separated list of out-of-project paths that are copied to the remote machine (see **Deploy Directory**).